-Influential artists in the 1970s?
+Influential artists of the 1970s?
 Are you kidding?
 This one was tough, I’ll admit.
 But after whittling away prog rock, disco and Three Dog Night, it got a little easier:

-Stevie Wonder – “I Just Called To Say I Love You” aside, no one has defined R&B better than Stevie Wonder.
+Stevie Wonder – “I Just Called To Say I Love You” and “Ebony and Ivory” aside, no one has defined R&B better than Stevie Wonder.
 Funky, yet accessible, he continued to open the pop music door wider for African Americans, writing his own music and using synthesizers liberally.
 His songs, though musically complex, were usually easy on the ears but sometimes delivered a powerful social commentary.
 He paved the way for Earth, Wind and Fire, Michael Jackson and eventually rap.
-Oh, well.
+Oh well.

 The Sex Pistols – Very few bands come out of nowhere and completely turn rock music on its ear.
 Some will say that The Sex Pistols were not even the first or best punk band (Ramones and the Clash, respectively), but the raw energy, the in-your-face, screw-everyone attitude, and their brief, fiery career are the stuff of which legends are made.
 Sid Vicious and Johnny Rotten’s snarls have become the images of the punk rock movement; some point to the birth of punk to a concert on June 4, 1976 in which the Sex Pistols played for 40 people which included members of the Buzzcocks, Joy Division, The Fall, and Morrissey from the Smiths.
 Look to most post-punk and alternative bands of the 90s and 00s (Green Day, Blink-182) for the sound of the Sex Pistols still raging on.